-The manufacturing executives were quite blunt in their assessment.
-They said that because of outdated thinking and a lack of knowledge that too many companies have not yet tied together physical and information flows in the factory and supply chain.
-Doing that is a key provision of Industry 4.0.
-So these companies are missing out on the opportunity to run their operations at least in the optimal manner.
+Representatives of McKinsey & Company recently interviewed two German manufacturing executives.
+Thanks to outdated thinking and insufficient knowledge, they feel several companies have not connected their physical and information flows in their factories and supply chains.
+This is a key provision of Industry 4.0., and these companies are missing out on the opportunity to run their operations in the most optimal ways.

-There are various problems.
-First, information systems are not connected to physical inventory and machines.
-This is in spite of IoT making that easy and inexpensive to do.
-Second, in many cases companies have taken steps to gather data from IoT but they are not using that properly to streamline operations.
-The reasons for that is they do not have IT people who understand machine learning and other algorithms.
-And they do not have the IT architecture needed to support big data.
+There are a few problems to consider.
+First off, most information systems are not connected to physical inventory and machines, even though the IoT has made this easy and inexpensive to do.
+Second, companies have taken steps to gather information from the IoT, but are not using it properly to streamline operations.
+Unfortunately, they do not yet employ IT staffers who understand machine-learning and other algorithms, and they do not have the IT architecture necessary to support big data.

-Not only does each component report its location, “Everything is interlinked with everything else. “ So each component in the subassembly knows to which customer order it belongs.
-Thus, the component reports variations as it moves along the supply chain and across assembly line and the factory planning and operation models change in real time.
-This eliminates the lag between planning cycles and actual events present in the traditional approach and the disconnected nature of that.
+Not only does each component report its location, “Everything is interlinked with everything else,” so every component in the subassembly knows which customer order it belongs to.
+Components report variations as they move along supply chains and across assembly lines in real time.
+This eliminates the lag between planning cycles and actual events present in the traditional approach.

-The earliest adopters of these ideas in the factory have been preventive maintenance.
-That is because it is the easiest to apply and easiest to understand there.
-For example, a machine that is overheating and vibrating because it needs a new filter can create a work order in the PM system automatically.
-But integrating such information into the logistic systems is far more difficult.
+The IoT, big data, and analytics is what makes this possible.
+The earliest adoptions in factories have been for preventive maintenance, the easiest factor to apply and understand.
+If a machine is overheating and vibrating because it needs a new filter, the IoT can create a work order in the PM system automatically, but integrating such information into the logistic systems is far more difficult.

-Siegfried Dais makes this criticism, “For example, take cyber-physical systems, which can tell us where every single unit is at any given time.
-Logistics players often use this tool, but with an old mind-set that fails to exploit the advancements the tool was designed to offer.
-So the first requirement is that logistics players truly use what's new.”
+Siegfried Dais states, “Take cyber-physical systems, which can tell us where every single unit is at any given time.
+Logistics players often use this tool, but with an old mind-set that fails to exploit the advancements the tool was designed to offer, so the first requirement is that logistics players truly use what's new.”

 A Heavy Lift for IT

-Doing all of this requires more than just attaching a wireless card or chip and sensors to machines and components.
-Companies need programmers, data scientists, and big data architects to work with factory planners and product managers to plug that data into planning and operating models.
-And those models have to change to accommodate real-time information.
+All this requires more than just attaching a wireless card or sensors to machines and components.
+Companies need programmers, data scientists, and big data architects to work with factory planners and product managers to plug data into planning and operating models, and those models must change to accommodate real-time information.

-This is going to be a problem for many, if not most, IT shops because of a lack of skills.
-It’s often overlooked by big data proponents that is takes some understand of mathematics and statistics to be able write and use analytics algorithms.
-The average computer programmer does not understand that.
-So a company needs to add data scientists to the IT team.
-Algorithms coded into modern programming frameworks make much of that easier, as do some cloud platforms, like IBM Watson and Databricks, that can draw conclusions without programming in many cases.
+This is going to be a problem for many (if not most) IT shops due to lagging skills.
+It often takes some understanding of mathematics and statistics to write and use analytics algorithms, but the average computer programmer does not understand this, so a company needs to hire additional data scientists.
+Algorithms coded into modern programming frameworks make this much easier in the long run.
+Furthermore, cloud platforms, such as IBM Watson and Databricks, can draw conclusions without programming in many cases.

 What Industry 4.0 Means

-Now, as we promised, here we give a short definition of Industry 4.0.
-There are several differing ones.
-Basically this is the idea that combination of IoT, big data, and analytics are the 4th industrial revolution.
+The “4th industrial revolution” combines the IoT, big data, and analytics.
 McKinsey and others also add virtual reality and 3D printing.
-Proponents say these tools will overhaul manufacturing in the same way that the invention of the steam engine, the invention of the assembly line, and earlier computing changed manufacturing.
+Proponents say these tools will overhaul manufacturing in the same way the steam engine, the assembly line, and early computing changed manufacturing.

-The reason this is a genuine game changer is that advances in software and networking have made it inexpensive and not complicated to tie together virtual and physical worlds.
-As we mentions above, that is called abstracting the physical environment into the virtual one.
+This is a genuine game changer in the sense that advances in software and networking have made it inexpensive and easy to connect both virtual and physical worlds.
+This is known as abstracting the physical environment into the virtual one.

-Finally, data science has pushed the esoteric ideas of academics and operations researchers into solving real-world business problems.
-This is because their difficult algorithms have been coded into easy-to-use APIs.
-Distributed systems like Spark even let machine learning run across a distributed architecture that can scale without limit.
-All of this means that data coming from radically different sources, and in differing formats, can be understood and turned into actionable items.
+Data science has also pushed the esoteric ideas of academics and operations researchers toward solving real-world business problems.
+Their difficult algorithms have been coded into easy-to-use APIs; distributed systems like Spark even let machine-learning run across architectures that scale without limit.
+Therefore, data coming from radically different sources and in differing formats can be understood and turned into actionable items.

-So the framework is in place.
-What is needed now is education, studying what other manufacturers have done, and then applying those practices to daily operations and planning.
+The framework is in place; what we need now is education.
+We must study what other manufacturers have done, then apply them to daily operations and planning.
 The end result will be leaner manufacturing with higher profits, lower costs, and more satisfied customers.